vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 tam. dr. s.t.vā na punarmartyo jāyate munisattama |

-bhaktānām. pran. atānām. ca sarvakāmapradam. smr.tam k 187 k
+bhaktānām. praṇatānām. ca sarvakāmapradam. smr.tam k 187 k

 See Bisschop 2006, 15–17, 222 f.
 Bisschop 2006, 218 observes about this interpola tion: ‘Although the list starts with places in the northwest, the number of toponyms in the northeast is striking’, e.g. Gr.dhrak¯ut.eśvara and Pāt.alīputra in Magadhā, where the Prahasiteśvara liṅga is mentioned (SPS 167.166–169).
 The same Prahasiteśvara is apparently mentioned in a Khmer inscription (Sanderson 2003–04, 408).